joshaeby/IsotopeResponses/README.md

    	 	where _y=(b*q/2)^2_ with _q_ the momentum transfer and _b=sqrt[41.467/(45*A^{-1/3} - 25*A^{-2/3})] fm_ the nuclear oscillation parameter.
 We truncate the polynomial expansion at eighth order.

-	 Note that due to nuclear physics uncertainty and limitations of the **BigStick** codebase, we expect errors to be sub-percent for light elements, _Z<20_, and approaching _10-50%_ for elements as heavy as iron (and heavier).
+	 Note that due to nuclear physics uncertainty and limitations of the <tt>BigStick</tt> codebase, we expect errors to be sub-percent for light elements, _Z<20_, and approaching _10-50%_ for elements as heavy as iron (and heavier).

 Final note: **if you become aware of any error in this repository, please inform the owner immediately.**